NCB officer Sameer Wankhede was part of plot to 'kidnap' Aryan Khan, claims Nawab Malik | Politics

 Malik's son-in-law was arrested in January this year by the NCB in an alleged drugs case, and was granted bail in September.

-The NCB served him a notice in June.
-Singh also warned him against changing his phone handset, Malik said, referring to a telephonic conversation which he shared on his Twitter handle on Sunday.
+He said V V Singh called D'Souza for interrogation in June this year and had also warned the latter against changing his phone handset.

+''Why hasn't he (D'Souza) been arrested yet?''
+Malik asked, without revealing the case details.

-Bharatiya a former general secretary of Mumbai BJP, on Saturday alleged that one Sunil Patil from Dhule, ''who is closely associated with NCP leaders including former Maharashtra home minister Anil Deshmukh'', is the mastermind of the cruise drug bust episode.
+Bharatiya on Saturday alleged that one Sunil Patil from Dhule, ''who is closely associated with NCP leaders including former Maharashtra home minister Anil Deshmukh'', is the mastermind of the cruise drug bust episode.

+However, Malik on Sunday claimed Sunil Patil did not belong to the NCP and he had never met him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)